Caesarstone: 2023 Caesarstone Australian Ad Controversy

-In late October 2023, Caesarstone has launched an Australian ad campaign to oppose a ban on the product, which is linked to silicosis, a deadly lung disease.
+In late October 2023, Caesarstone launched an Australian ad campaign to oppose a ban on the product, which is linked to silicosis, a deadly lung disease.
 The ad claims that banning the product will harm workers and consumers.
 Trade unions and politicians have condemned the ad as a “disgrace” and a “misinformation” campaign, and have compared Caesarstone to James Hardie, the company notorious for its asbestos liabilities.
 Trade unions have also marched to the NSW Parliament to demand a ban on engineered stone.
-Federal and state work safety and health ministers will meet on Friday (27 October 2023) to discuss a secret report that reportedly recommends a ban on engineered stone, dubbed the new asbestos.
-Caesarstone is pushing for a ban only on products with more than 40 per cent silica content.
+Federal and state work safety and health ministers met on Friday (27 October 2023) to discuss a secret report that reportedly recommends a ban on engineered stone, dubbed the new asbestos.
+Caesarstone pushed for a ban only on products with more than 40 per cent silica content.

+Australia’s Ban on Engineered Stone

+On 1 July 2024, Australia banned the importation, supply and processing of engineered stone surfaces that contain at least 1% crystalline silica, following a campaign led by trade unions, in light of a significant increase in cases of silicosis – a preventable occupational dust-related disease - among stone fabrication workers in the country.

+Like other quartz engineered stone surfaces, Caesarstone’s quartz surfaces became subject to the ban on September 1st, 2024.
+In alignment with the ban, Caesarstone introduced advanced mineral crystalline silica-free surfaces called ICON.